All Episodes

 There is a spiritual renaissance going on, but there is also more and more of this kind of stuff going on.

-Well, you're right, Art, but maybe the fact that we are on a spiritual quest, and the spiritual revolution is occurring, that this would be magnified and intensified as people break that old paradigm.
+Well, you're right, Art, but maybe the fact that we are on a spiritual quest and the spiritual revolution is occurring, that this would be magnified and intensified as people break that old paradigm.

-These are kids that to anybody who knows anything about children, they mock, follow, and copy what they see.
+These are kids that anybody who knows anything about children, they mock, follow, and copy what they see.

 They don't think this on their own.

-Now maybe it could be evil being manifested in what we call that satanic nature, but children mock and follow the example set by those they're around in their social environment and what they see.
+But children mock and follow the example set by those they're around in their social environment and what they see.

 They follow it.

-the way that these children have seen that they can balance whatever is wrong is condoned
+The way that these children have seen that they can balance whatever is wrong is condoned.

-as is seen in a lot of television programs.
+It's seen in a lot of television programs.

 That's where I was going to go.

-where people are killed on multiple murders in any given hour.
+Look at television where people are killed on multiple murders in any given hour.

-That kind of thing.
+That's that kind of thing.

 Is it that or is it something else?